-To facilitate the investigation of non-Markovian systems, several approximations have been developed, such as the non-Markovian Gillespie algorithm (nMGA). nMGA assumes that the inter-event times are exponentially distributed (as in the standard Gillespie) although the individual rates depend on the elapsed times of the processes~\cite{boguna2014simulating}.
-The nMGA becomes exact in the limit of an infinite number of reactants ($N \rightarrow \infty$).
-However, the approximation error can become large for systems with few reactant.
-Furthermore, nMGA requires the recalculation of the instantaneous event rate of each process after each event occurrence, a procedure that is computationally expensive.

-Alternatively, the Laplace Gillespie algorithm~\cite{masuda2018gillespie} provides an exact and computationally efficient algorithm to simulate systems where the inter-event times are a continuous mixture of exponentials, but the framework is applicable exclusively to monotone long tailed distributions.
-Finally, a recent paper by Großmann \& al.~\cite{grossmann2020efficient} describes an approach to simulate non-Markovian propagation in connected contact networks such as Susceptible-Infected-Susceptible (SIS) models, but the approach is not applicable directly to more complex systems such as biochemical networks.
+The non-Markovian Gillespie algorithm (nMGA) offers an alternative approach by assuming that inter-event times are exponentially distributed, similar to the standard Gillespie algorithm, but the individual rates depend on the elapsed times of the processes~\cite{boguna2014simulating}. nMGA becomes exact in the limit of an infinite number of reactants ($N \rightarrow \infty$).
+However, the approximation error can become large for systems with few reactants.
+Furthermore, nMGA requires recalculating the instantaneous event rates of each process after each event occurrence, a computationally expensive procedure.
+Alternatively, the Laplace Gillespie algorithm~\cite{masuda2018gillespie} provides an exact and computationally efficient algorithm to simulate systems where the inter-event times are a continuous mixture of exponentials.
+Still, the framework is applicable exclusively to monotone long-tailed distributions.